TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 24/Genesis 24.16.md

 ---

-And the damsel was very fair to look upon, a virgin, neither had any man known her: and she went down to the fountain, and filled her pitcher, and came up.
+The young lady was very beautiful to look at, a virgin, neither had any man known her.
+She went down to the spring, filled her pitcher, and came up.